Q. Will my father’s premiums go up if I get coverage through his plan instead of my university’s plan?

-A. Your father is right; young adults under 26 can get coverage through a parent’s plan even if their school (or their own employer) offers health insurance.
+A. Young adults under 26 can get coverage through a parent’s plan even if their school (or their own employer) offers health insurance.
 HHS reported in 2016 that 2.3 million young adults gained coverage under their parents’ health plans between 2010 and 2013, when the ACA’s exchanges opened for business, and young adults are significantly more likely to be covered under a family member’s plan now than they were prior to the ACA.

 But some insurers that offer large group coverage have begun charging per member for family coverage rather than a flat rate.
 Some also are moving away from a single deductible for the whole family and opting for a separate deductible for each family member.